Tommahawk65/MS4/README.md

 - Create Super user to access the Django admin panel.
 Follow the prompts to input a username, email and password.

-Note: This step will be repeated when deploying to Heroku and migrating the database to Postgrads.

 ```
 python3 manage.py createsuperuser
 ```